-Jet2 PLC Advances Share Buyback Program with New Purchase - TipRanks.com
+Jet2 plc Advances Share Buyback Program with New Purchase - TipRanks.com

 More about Jet2 PLC

-Jet2 PLC is a leisure travel group that primarily operates in the travel and tourism industry, offering holiday packages and flights to various destinations.
+Jet2 plc is a leisure travel group that operates in the travel and tourism industry, focusing on providing holiday packages and flights to various destinations.

 Average Trading Volume: 801,343